callumlocke/grunt-cdnify/README.md

 You should set either `base` **or** `rewriter` (not both).

 ### `base`
-For the standard use case, just set a `base` string for your URLs – eg, `'//cdn.example.com/'`.
+For the most common use case, just set a `base` string for your URLs – eg, `'//cdn.example.com/'`.
 The cdnify task will automatically search for all **local** URLs in your files, and prefix them with this string.
-(It will automatically avoid adding double-slashes.)
+(It will automatically avoid double-slashes.)

 Example: